JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/Parameter-Landscape-Table.md

 Not all of the pot is actually paid out.
 Rewards are only paid on active, staked ADA.
 If less than 100% of the circulating supply is staked, a portion goes unearned.
 The leftovers are automatically sent back to the reserves.

+> **Note:** Most of the analysis presented in this document assumes a static environment, omitting the dynamic, inter-epoch feedback effects of return flows to the reserves.
+While return flows can be evaluated statically for a given state, fully dynamic feedback scenarios will be explicitly indicated.

 ## Reward function

 The gross reward of pool $i$ can be written as: